edamamet/nimi-dots/README.md

 <details>
 <summary>if you just followed the youtube tutorial</summary>
 <br>

 make sure you're using git on your config, and pushed it up to github/gitlab/whatever just in case you mess up and need to reclone.

-move all your dotfiles (including .git/) into a subdirectory. name it whatever you want. your dotfiles should now be in `~/dotfiles/your-dotfiles-name`
+to make switching between dotfiles easier, move all your dotfiles (including .git/) into a subdirectory. name it whatever you want.

+your dotfiles should now be in `~/dotfiles/your-dotfiles-name`

 this way, you can use `fstow your-dotfiles-name`, and you can switch to mine with